jaketae/koclip/README.md

 ## Image Search Demo

-KoCLIP can be utilized for a Text to Image Search Engine.
+KoCLIP can be utilized for a Text to Image Search Engine by calculating embeddings for Images and Text Query and calculating cosine-similarity.

 [Demo Link](https://huggingface.co/spaces/flax-community/koclip)